 Challenge

-Challenge is an intensive and exciting four-week summer bridge program that prepares select incoming first-year students for the academic rigors of Colorado School of Mines.
+Challenge is an intensive and exciting four-week summer bridge program that prepares a cohort of up to 30 incoming first-year students for the academic rigors of Colorado School of Mines.
 Generously funded by our corporate partners, all costs for the four-week Challenge Program are free to students, including room and board, textbooks, class materials, and transportation to off-campus activities.
 The program is designed to give you a head start toward a successful college experience, and the opportunity to begin building community with other students, faculty, and staff.

 Challenge students engage in daily classes, workshops, and activities during the four-week program.
 You will take Mathematics 100 (Pre-Calculus) and Chemistry 111 (Intro to Chemistry), as well as weekly Engineering Design labs and skill-building workshops from departments across the Mines campus.
 These courses and workshops introduce you to a variety of campus resources, the science of learning, test preparation, stress management, time management, financial aid services, career planning, and other tools to aid in your success at Mines.
 You will also have the opportunity to participate in team-building activities and a service outreach project designed to help build community and social awareness.
-Challenge students must successfully complete all of the program requirements to be fully admitted to Mines and matriculate to the fall semester.
+Challenge is made up of both fully admitted students and conditionally admitted students.
+Conditionally admitted students must successfully complete all of the program requirements to be fully admitted to Mines and matriculate to the fall semester.

 Eligibility for the Challenge Program